-- 7. CANBUS communication failure While CANBUS is a very robust protocol, systems should always be designed to tolerate a total or partial CAN communication failure.
-CAN buses may become unreliable if another node on the bus starts transmitting and clogs the bus, causing intermittent messages to get through, creates errors on the bus blocking all communications, or starts transmitting gibberish on the bus.
-Since CAN communications cannot be guaranteed by their nature, 3 things should always be done when communications are necessary to prevent major failures: - CAN systems should always be backed up with an analog system if the failure would be catastrophic if communication is lost or garbled.
-Analog backups are strongly recommended for all CANBUS controlled devices.
-If a charger is controlled via CANBUS, an analog backup must be used (the charger safety output is designed to be used for this). - Any critical CAN system should always verify checksums at the end of the message before accepting data from that message.
+7. CANBUS communication failure - While CANBUS is a very robust protocol, systems should always be designed to tolerate a total or partial CAN communication failure.
+CAN buses may become unreliable if another node on the bus starts transmitting and clogs the bus causing intermittent messages to get through, creates errors on the bus blocking all communications, or starts transmitting gibberish on the bus.
+Since CAN communications cannot be guaranteed by their nature, 3 things should always be done when communications are necessary to prevent major failures:

+- 1. CAN systems should always be backed up with an analog system if the failure would be catastrophic or fail in a safe manner if communication is lost.
+If a charger does not go into a safe failure when CANBUS communication is lost, an analog backup must be used. - Any critical CAN system should always verify checksums at the end of the message before accepting data from that message.
 If a node on the bus is garbling messages or if electrical noise enters the CAN wires, messages can become distorted and bits may be incorrectly received. - 3.
-Any system that accepts CAN messages should feature a timeout such that, if a handful of messages are missed, the device should not trust the last known data but rather go into a failsafe mode where it operates under the assumption that values are unknown.

-8. Digital on/off safety relay failures - The digital on/off outputs are designed to be a last line of defense.
+Any system that accepts CAN messages should feature a timeout such that, if a handful of messages are missed, the device should not trust the last known data but rather go into a failsafe mode where it operates under the assumption that values are unknown. - 8.
+Digital on/off safety relay failures The digital on/off outputs are designed to be a last line of defense.
 However, they are often connected directly or indirectly to external relays which can fail.
 Ewert Energy strongly recommends providing at least 2 redundant methods for disabling charge, discharge, or any external battery charger since the BMS is unable to force a relay to turn off if it has failed.
-After the Orion Jr. BMS attempts to turn off one of the relays (charge enable, discharge enable, or charge safety), it will continue to monitor to ensure that current flow has stopped.
+After the Orion BMS attempts to turn off one of the relays (charge enable, discharge enable, or charge safety), it will continue to monitor to ensure that current flow has stopped.
 If current flow has not stopped within a pre-defined amount of time, the BMS will go into a relay failsafe condition where all digital on/off outputs are set to zero in an attempt to protect the batteries (mostly helpful in the event where a relay is wired to the wrong digital on/off output).
 Ultimately it is the user's responsibility to ensure that the application respects the BMS's command.

 The digital on/off safety lines are all configured as open drain outputs where they will float when off and will be pulled down to ground when enabled.
-It is important to note that if voltages exceed 30V for revision A, 60 V for revision B, or 70V for revision C on any of the digital on/off relay outputs, protection diodes inside the BMS will cause current to flow and will result in the output appearing to turn on.
-It is therefore imperative to ensure that the operating voltage never exceeds 30V for revision A, 60V for revision B, or 70 V for revision C, even briefly.
-Note that although the damage voltage for these pins exceeds 60V for revision C units, the maximum allowable working voltage between any 2 pins on the BMS is 60V, and the voltage on these pins may not exceed 60V at any time.
+It is important to note that if voltages exceed 30V on any of the digital on/off relay outputs, protection diodes inside the BMS will cause current to flow and will result in the output appearing to turn on.
+It is therefore imperative to ensure that the operating voltage never exceeds 30V, even briefly.